trendtechcn/trendtechcn.github.io/advanced/internal-adapters.md

 If it reports "Soft blocked: yes", then you can enable wifi from the network-manager menu, or with this command: `sudo rfkill unblock 0`.

-If it reports "Hard blocked: yes", then you need to enable it by pressing Fn+F5 on your laptop keyboard, or whatever other F-key has a wifi icon on top of it.
-Some laptops also have a hardware "wifi on/off" switch ([screenshot](fn-f5.jpg)).
-After switching it on, run `rfkill list` again and verify that wifi it no longer blocked.
+If it reports "Hard blocked: yes", then you need to enable it by pressing Fn+F5 on your laptop keyboard, or whatever other F-key has a wifi icon on top of it ([screenshot](fn-f5.jpg)).
+Some laptops also have a hardware "wifi on/off" switch ([screenshot](wifi-switch.jpg)).
+After switching it on, run `rfkill list` again and verify that wifi is no longer blocked.
 If you're having difficulties with this step, please send us your laptop model and some screenshots of its keys.

 ## Select device in network-manager